United Airlines Flight 585: Renewed investigation and probable cause

 The NTSB reopened its investigation into Flight 585 in parallel with the USAir Flight 427 investigation, due to the similar nature of the circumstances.

 During the NTSB's renewed investigation, it was determined that the crash of Flight 585 (and the later Flight 427 crash) was the result of a sudden malfunction of the aircraft's rudder power control unit.
 Another incident (non-fatal) that contributed to the conclusion was that of Eastwind Airlines Flight 517, which had a similar problem upon approach to Richmond on June 9, 1996.
 On March 27, 2001, the NTSB issued a revised final report for Flight 585, which found that the pilots lost control of the airplane because of a mechanical malfunction.
 The renewed investigation concluded with a "probable cause" that stated:

+Memorial

+A memorial garden honoring the victims is located at Widefield Park.
+The garden consists of a gazebo and 25 trees planted in honor of the victims.

 In popular culture

-The Discovery Channel Canada / National Geographic TV series Mayday dramatized the crash of Flight 585 and the subsequent 737 rudder investigation in a 2007 episode titled Hidden Danger.
+The Discovery Channel Canada / National Geographic TV series Mayday – also known in the U.S. as Air Disasters – dramatized the crash of Flight 585 and the subsequent 737 rudder investigation in a 2007 episode titled "Hidden Danger".

-The crash is dramatized in the episode "Fatal Flaws" of Why Planes Crash.
+The crash is also dramatized in the episode "Fatal Flaws" of Why Planes Crash.